-The Plasma Astrophysics group at IISER Pune currently comprises myself, PhD students Nishtha Sachdeva, Tomin James and Mayur Shende and postdoctoral fellow Sasikumar Raja.
+The Plasma Astrophysics group at IISER Pune currently comprises myself, PhD students Debesh Bhattacharjee, Tomin James and Mayur Shende.

-Madhusudan Ingale defended his PhD thesis in April 2016 and is a postdoc at the Physical Research Lab, Ahmedabad.
+Madhusudan Ingale defended his PhD thesis in April 2016 and moved to a postdoctoral position at the Physical Research Lab, Ahmedabad.

 Nishtha Sachdeva defended her PhD thesis in the summer of 2018 and has taken up a postdoctoral position at the University of Michigan, Ann Arbor.